tududes/web-sophon/README.md

   - Check Response Data to see what the webhook returned
   - Each field shows its last result - click to jump to that event
 - **Storage quota exceeded**: The extension automatically removes old screenshots if storage is full
+- **History not clearing permanently**: Fixed - now clears both memory and storage
+- **Responses not updating events**: Fixed - events now update in real-time when webhook responses arrive

+### Debug Mode
+To enable debug mode and access additional testing features:
+1. Open Chrome DevTools (F12) on any page
+2. Go to Console tab
+3. Type: `localStorage.setItem('websophon-debug', 'true')`
+4. Reload the WebSophon extension popup
+5. You'll see a "🧪 Test Events" button in the Event History section
+6. This creates sample events with different statuses for testing the interface

+### Debug Storage Inspector
+For advanced debugging of storage issues, load the debug script:
+1. Copy the contents of `debug-storage.js`
+2. Paste into Chrome DevTools console
+3. Use the available functions:
+   - `inspectWebSophonStorage()` - View all stored data
+   - `clearWebSophonStorage()` - Clear all data (use carefully!)
+   - `enableDebugMode()` / `disableDebugMode()` - Toggle debug features

 ## Development